 Thank you for your question.
 You really have at least two problems that affect each other.
 While both are troublesome and difficult, neither is impossible to manage.

 Headaches can often be from sinus problems- but other issues can cause headaches as well.
 However, about 10% of people who have had bone flaps for their frontal sinuses wind up having persistent nerve pain in the area.
-With today’s minimally invasive procedures- such as image guided endoscopic surgery and balloon sinuplasty- that procedure is rarely done, except for a persistent bone infection (0steomyelitis) of the skull.
+With today’s minimally invasive procedures- such as image-guided endoscopic surgery and balloon sinuplasty- that procedure is rarely done, except for a persistent bone infection (0steomyelitis) of the skull.
 If the infection has resolved, the pain may be treated with medications for nerve pain and sometimes with an anesthetic injection and steroids into the area of the nerve.
-Sometimes the root of the nerve causing the pain can be cut- though this may require a procedure from neuro (brain) surgeon.
+Sometimes the root of the nerve causing the pain can be cut- although this may require a procedure from neuro (brain) surgeon.

-One can have damage to the balance nerve from many sources- the most common cause, we believe, is may be from a viral infection that damages the nerve.
+One can have damage to the balance nerve from many sources- the most common cause, we believe, it may be from a viral infection that damages the nerve.
 Sometimes, the damage is permanent- however, in general, the brain and the inner ear learn to readjust.
 I am not sure how long this has been a problem, but if persisting, we recommend balance (vestibular) therapy, which helps in most people.
 Frequently, when ill or under other stress, this learned readjustment can stop working well.
 That would cause the symptoms to temporarily, to recur.

 It is imperative, of course, that other causes of imbalance have been checked for, and ruled out.